jonsafari/clustercat/README.md

 The default settings are sensible for normal usage, but for visualization you probably want much fewer word types and clusters -- less than 10,000 word types and 120 clusters.
 Your browser will thank you.

+## Perplexity
+The perplexity that ClusterCat reports uses a bidirectional trigram language model, which is much richer than the simple unidirectional bigram-based perplexities reported by most other software.
+Richer models provide a better evaluation of the quality of clusters, having more sensitivity (power) to detect improvements.
+If you want to directly compare the quality of clusters with a different program's output, you have a few options:

+1. Load another clustering using `--class-file` , and see what the other clustering's initial bidirectional trigram perplexity is before any words get exchanged.
+2. Use an external class-based language model.
+3. Evaluate on a downstream task.

 ## Citation
 ...